tjpetz/smart-on-fhir-demo/markdown/docs/index.md

 - The accessToken is first searched in the storage, if present, it is checked whether the token is still valid or timed out.
 In case of a timed out token, a fresh one is requested.
 - In case, token is not found in the storage, a fresh token is generated.
 Everytime a new token is generated, it is stored in the storage as well with expiry.

-The library returns the result in the following format.
+The library returns the result in the following format:

 ```
 {